 $33 million for a railroad worker in Rock Island, Illinois.
 On the morning of Easter Sunday, the plaintiff was working as a conductor for the defendant, Iowa Interstate Railroad, switching cars in the railroad’s Rock Island yard, when he was struck by a train.
 He sustained massive degloving to his upper thighs and lower abdomen, fractures to both legs and multiple areas of his pelvis, and subsequent surgical amputation of both legs.
 The plaintiff contended the railroad was negligent in that it violated numerous safety rules while switching cars; the train cars involved did not uncouple because of a non-responsive pin lifter, unsafe yard conditions caused him to trip on a hole near a newly installed railroad tie, and the railroad violated federal communication regulations governing train operations.
 The $33 million award is a record verdict for a single plaintiff in Rock Island County as well as the highest F.E.L.A. verdict in JVR’s records.
 (Read more from The Cook County and Illinois Jury Verdict Reporter)Read More

-$22.47 million for a railroad worker on the 51st Street yard, who was reorganizing railroad cars on several tracks.
+In a verdict that was upheld in August of 2017, Cogan & Power P.C. attorneys secured $22.47 million for a railroad worker on the 51st Street yard, who was reorganizing railroad cars on several tracks.
 The complaint alleges that less than two months earlier, the railroad replaced switches and track, creating a safety hazard for workers in the yard.
 In making changes to the configuration, the railroad turned previously parallel tracks into an unsuspecting trap because they converged too closely for safe passage.
 The jury ultimately agreed that the railroad was responsible for creating the dangerous condition and failing to properly inform employees at the 51st street yard, including the plaintiff.Read More

-16.3 Million The two year old plaintiff underwent skull surgery for separate prematurely skull sutures at ACMC.
+16.3 Million The two-year-old plaintiff underwent skull surgery for separate premature skull sutures at ACMC.
 After a successful surgery, she was then transferred to the pediatric intensive care unit (PICU).Read More

 $6.99 Million – Cook County, IL, March 24, 2012- In a case that was resolved during trial in Cook County Circuit Court, a 46-year old man who was run over by a tractor three years ago at a Will County shipping yard will receive a $6.99 million settlement as compensation for his injuries.
 Mr. X, a truck driver, was walking across the Yard to check on his cargo when fellow truck driver Mr. Y began to execute a three-point turn.
 Mr. Y., failing to notice Mr. X, backed his tractor over his body below the waist, resulting in fracture and crush injuries to the pelvis, legs and feet.
 According to Mr. X’s attorneys, John.
 M. Power, a partner at Cogan & Power P.C., and his colleague, Jon C. Papin, Mr. X sustained permanent injuries from the incident that include pain in the back and legs and erectile dysfunction.